ajoalenjeen/GLOBAL-FASHION-DATA-ANALYSIS/README.md

 ## Project Overview

-This project analyzes Global Fashion retail transactions using SQL Server.
+This project analyzes Global Fashion retail transactions for the year 2024 using SQL Server.
 The goal is to uncover insights about sales performance, customer behavior, profitability, and retention that could guide business strategy.

 ## Dataset
 https://www.kaggle.com/datasets/ricgomes/global-fashion-retail-stores-dataset?select=products.csv